A well-insulated home is not only a great way to live the greener ideal, it’ll also save you some money on heating and cooling bills.

 White blinds, curtains, or weather stripping can be used to increase the insulation of your windows, and can be customized to fit in well with most home décors.

-If you do not plan on insulating all your windows, you should focus on your home’s south facing windows
+If you do not plan on insulating all your windows, focus on your home’s south facing windows

 Heat can also escape through door gaps, especially at the bottom of doors.